Allegations of cheating during the 1994 Formula One World Championship: FIA action

-The World Motor Sport Council hearing surrounding Benetton and the fuel fire at Hockenheim was brought forward to September 7, with the disqualification of Schumacher at the Belgian Grand Prix also moved to the same day.
-The night before the hearing, however, the FIA were informed by Larrousse, one of the other teams competing in the championship, that they were informed by Intertechnique in May to remove the filter from the refuelling rig, a point Flavio Briatore made in prior meetings that all but four teams had removed the filter.
-The FIA in the hearing judged that Benetton had not tried to cheat by removing the filter from the refuelling rig, but the governing body did say that the team removed it without authorisation from Intertechnique to try to gain an advantage.
-Thus the team were found guilty of the offence, but escaped punishment due to this valid plea in mitigation.
-Schumacher's appeal against his disqualification at the Belgian Grand Prix, however, was rejected by the FIA.
-After the hearing, Benetton released a statement which said:
+The World Motor Sport Council hearing surrounding Benetton and the fuel fire at Hockenheim was brought forward to 7 September, with the disqualification of Schumacher at the Belgian Grand Prix also moved to the same day.
+The night before the hearing, the FIA were informed by Larrousse, one of the other teams competing in the championship, that they were informed by Intertechnique in May to remove the filter from the refuelling rig, a point Flavio Briatore made in prior meetings that all but four teams had removed the filter.
+The FIA in the hearing judged that Benetton had not tried to cheat by removing the filter from the refuelling rig but said that the team removed it without authorisation from Intertechnique to try to gain an advantage.
+Thus, the team were found guilty of the offence but escaped punishment due to this valid plea in mitigation.
+Schumacher's appeal against his disqualification at the Belgian Grand Prix was rejected by the FIA.
+After the hearing, Benetton released a statement, which said:

 At the same hearing, the McLaren team was found to be in breach of the technical regulations over a fully-automatic gearbox upshift device in the transmission system that was confirmed to have been run in Mika Häkkinen's car during the San Marino Grand Prix.
 The FIA's discovery of this device occurred when McLaren test driver Philippe Alliot, who had taken a race seat at Larrousse mid-season, commented on the fact that the cars of his new team did not possess such a facility.
-The system was found to contravene the regulations and was duly banned—as was the potential of an automatic downshift facility—but McLaren went unpunished, as the FIA was satisfied that the team believed it to be legal when fitting it to the car under its interpretation of the regulations.
+The system was found to contravene the regulations and was duly banned. as was the potential of an automatic downshift facility.
+McLaren went unpunished because the FIA was satisfied that the team believed it to be legal when fitting it to the car under its interpretation of the regulations.